tothepoint-itco/blog/hackthefuture.md

 ## Our label "IT Decathlon"

 We chose the label IT Decathlon as a description for our Hack the Future track, because we do not focus on one single technology, framework, methodology, ...
-We believe that a true software craftsman should know a bit of everything, in order to decide which technology, language, ... to pick for a specific use case.
+We believe that a true software craftsman should know a bit of everything, in order to decide which technology, language, ... to pick for a specific case.
 Besides, at ToThePoint, we are not mere software developers.
 We are solution architects, meaning that we do not just care about the code, we care about the whole end-to-end process of delivering a working application.
 The technical design and analysis, the deployment cycle and of course the development of the application.
-Therefore, we figured that the label "IT Decathlon" would fit us best.
+Therefore, we figured that the label "IT Decathlon" would fit our track best.

 ## Why would you attend our track?